tbep-tech/fib-report-card/README.md

 These are things we need to write functions for so they can be done easily

 1. Additional (more recent) precipitation data - pull from SWFWMD's ftp site and process to catchment level
-2. Additional (more recent) FIB data - can potentially use `tbeptools::read_importwqp()`, but might be nice to filter to only our stations of choice - by either updating `read_importwqp()`, or using something like `dataRetrieval::readWQPdata()`. (also keep an eye on the `TADA` package)
+2. Additional (more recent) FIB data - can potentially use `tbeptools::read_importwqp()`, but might be nice to filter to only our stations of choice - by either updating `read_importwqp()`, or using something like `dataRetrieval::readWQPdata()` (which turns out to be quite flexible). (also keep an eye on the `TADA` package)
 3. Check/updating of older FIB data - in case any updates have been made in WQP (?)
-(I suspect updating old data is rare, but happens)
+(I suspect updating old data is rare, but happens) - `dataRetrieval::readWQPdata` is very flexible; could just re-download data every year if desired

 ### Appending new to old